 - Ford Duratec V6: To replace the spark plugs on front-wheel drive models you must remove the manifold, along with all of the hoses and wiring that attaches to the manifold.

 Consumers want more bells and whistles

 Modern car owners love bells and whistles.
 Reverse cameras, entertainment centers, push to start ignition, heated massage seats, I could go on for days about the latest technologies that are being thrown into vehicles.
+Recently, automatic start-stop systems have become all the rage and now your car will automatically turn off when it is stopped in traffic.
 It seems like every year now something new is coming into the market.
 The problem is that each new sensor that a manufacturer throws into a car makes the vehicle more inaccessible for DIYers.
 One example that shocked me is that apparently there is more computer code in a modern Mercedes S Class than in a Boeing Dreamliner.

 What can you do if you are a DIYer?